eosswedenorg/thalos-docs/docs/api/examples.md

 ## Python

-This example will listen for new atomicasset transfers and print them to standard output.
+This example listens for new `atomicassets::logtransfer` actions and prints them to standard output.
 You can specify multiple channels to listen to by adding them to the `redis_channels` list.
-Before you start this script, make sure you have the redis-server running.
+Before you start this script, make sure Redis is running.

 ::: info NOTE
 You need to have the redis-py library installed for this to work